Italy, looking to lift lockdown starting May 4, considers advice from scientists, economists and psychiatrists

 Paolo Vineis, a Turin-based epidemiologist who is advising the government, said he was less worried about industries, which are “pretty well organized,” than he was about the general public.

-For instance, he said parents compelled to return to work may have limited options for child care while schools remain closed.
+For instance, he said, parents compelled to return to work may have limited options for child care while schools remain closed.
 Children may be left in the care of their grandparents — an especially vulnerable population — with parents risking infecting everyone when they return in the evenings.

-In recent days, Italian media have carried a series of stories theorizing how the months ahead could unfold.
-They’ve floated the idea of tighter restrictions on movement for the elderly, and suggested ways in which Italians could carry on with summer beach vacations: with umbrellas spaced out, and reservations required in advance.
+In recent days, Italian media have carried stories theorizing how the months ahead could unfold.
+They’ve floated the idea of tighter restrictions on movement for the elderly and suggested ways in which Italians could carry on with summer beach vacations: with umbrellas spaced out and reservations required in advance.
 Newspapers have even run celebratory headlines mentioning the simple fact that, come May 4, outdoor walks will be allowed.

 There will also be tighter surveillance, in the form of a contact-tracing app that uses Bluetooth technology.
 If people go to a museum, for instance, and come in contact with a person soon found to have the virus, they will receive a phone notification informing them that they might have been exposed.